States Concerned over Retroactive Taxation for Online Gaming Companies

 New GST bracket taxation is not retrospective, Revenue Secretary states

-While the increase of GST from 18% to 28% is the new reality within most states, 18 of which have already brought the required amendments in their state GST laws, it is the tax notices requesting huge amounts of tax to be paid retroactively that has shaken the industry to its core.
+The increase of GST from 18% to 28% is the new reality within most states.
+18 of which have already brought the required amendments in their state GST laws.
+It is other tax notices that has shaken the industry to its core.
+Those notices that request huge amounts of tax to be paid retroactively.

-However, Revenue Secretary Sanjay Malhotra clarified that the affected companies already had existing liabilities and that this is not a case of retrospective taxation, “there was some discussion on it (GST notices issued), certain members did raise this issue, and they were informed that this is not retrospective in any way because this is how the law was earlier.
-The law has not been amended retrospectively, so these liabilities were already existing… they were already attracting (GST of 28%) by virtue of entry in betting and gambling.
-So, because the Council has not decided anything for the past, it’s a prospective legislation.
-Whatever was the law as it existed earlier, it was clarified to them that it is because of this that those notices have gone to them.”
+Revenue Secretary Sanjay Malhotra clarified that the affected companies already had existing liabilities.
+He emphasized that this is not a case of retrospective taxation.
+“There was some discussion on it (GST notices issued),” he stated.
+Certain members raised this issue during the discussion.
+They were informed that this is not retrospective because this is how the law was earlier.
+The law has not been amended retrospectively, so these liabilities already existed.
+Companies were already attracting a 28% GST by virtue of their entry into betting and gambling.
+The Council has not decided anything for the past, making this a prospective legislation.
+Malhotra clarified that those notices were sent to them based on the existing law.

-The government continues to state that previous taxation applied to the gross bet value despite the ongoing conflict between the government and companies who have based their previous tax payments on the GGR (Gross Gaming Revenue) rather than the gross bet value.
+The government continues to state that previous taxation applied to the gross bet value.
+This stance persists despite the ongoing conflict with companies.
+These companies based their previous tax payments on the GGR (Gross Gaming Revenue) rather than the gross bet value.